vjlab/resources/methods-tree-computation.md

 ![xkcd1132](https://imgs.xkcd.com/comics/frequentists_vs_bayesians.png)

 The bottom line is:
 - **Maximum likelihood** methods compute the most likely tree that evolved the observed sequence data.
-Answers the question: "*Out of all these models, which is the most likely one to have arisen out of the given data?*" Note that ML can only compare between models to pick the most appropriate one - it is unable to assess the correctness of a model.
+Answers the question: "*Out of all these models, which is the most likely one to have arisen out of the given data?*" Note that ML can only compare between models to pick the most appropriate one.
+It is unable to assess the correctness of a model, i.e. it could be picking the least terrible out of a bunch of terrible models.
 - **Bayesian** methods have an extra step of modeling the uncertainty we have about any previous relevant information as a probability distribution by itself.
 This is called the *prior*.

 *Note: all this is actually much easier in maths, because many things get lost in translation when attempting to convert these concepts into English.
 Ultimately, it's all just calculus.*